 The subconscious buying brain

 System 1 makes an estimated 95% of our decisions.
-That means that our subconscious mind initiates nearly all our decisions and behaviour.
+That means that our subconscious mind initiates nearly all our decisions and behavior.
 Most marketing campaigns and advertisements are designed to influence the rational mind consciously (yes, System 2).
 Nonetheless, rational decision making is the exception rather than the rule.
 The ‘buying brain’ is a subconscious mechanism, driven by emotions and snap judgements.

-Have you spent a lot of time speculating why one technique worked well, and the other didn't?
+Have you spent a lot of time speculating why one technique worked well, and the other didn’t?
 Or why a framework applies perfectly to your context but had adverse outcomes when your colleagues used it?
 These questions may sound familiar.
 You wont find an answer to these questions through endlessly A/B testing.
-But, an understanding of the consumer's brain and behavioural psychology will.
+But, an understanding of the consumer’s brain and behavioral psychology will.

 Marketing vs Neuromarketing

 To make your customer buy you should play the factors that affect the subconscious buying brain and decision-making process.
-Practical changes in behaviour must be backed up with a change in the consumers’ subconscious attitude towards the subject (System 1).
+Practical changes in behavior must be backed up with a change in the consumers’ subconscious attitude towards the subject (System 1).
 Therefore it is important to understand why your consumers make a decision.
-Why do they choose to buy your product, and not your competitor's?
+Why do they choose to buy your product, and not your competitor’s?

 The smallest nuances could have a significant influence on the outcomes.
 To understand the details and nuances, you have to know why your techniques work.
 Knowing the psychological process behind the methods will help you understand the techniques better and enables you to define the correct application of your marketing initiative.
 But not only marketers will notice the value of neuromarketing.
 Everybody who needs the persuade others, either to buy, click, or act, will benefit from learning neuromarketing.